 Written by Anna Kevin and Emilia Sten and edited by Amy Pitman.
 Art In Tanzania volunteers.
 NGO Management

-In a place where education is challenging, sponsorship can help give a young person an education and a chance at a better life.
+In a place where education is challenging, sponsorship can provide a young person with an education and a chance at a better life.

-This is the story of 22-year-old Joseph Wilson, whose life changed when he got a sponsor.
+This is the story of 22-year-old Joseph Wilson, whose life was transformed when he found a sponsor.

 Originally from Mwanza, near Lake Victoria, Joseph moved to Dar es Salaam because his family couldn’t afford his education fees.
 He had two other brothers who depended on them.